 Tom has developed a niche practice in ‘cross-over’ clinical negligence claims involving sportspeople, both professionals and amateurs.
 Several cases have involved allegedly negligent orthopaedic or physiotherapy treatment.

-acting for the claimant, a professional footballer, whose career was effectively ended in his mid-20s after a delay in diagnosing an infection following knee surgery.
-The case involves substantial claims for lost football earnings and loss of congenial employment (following the principles discussed in Appleton v El Safty EWHC 631 (QB) and Collett v Smith EWCA Civ 583).
+Acting for the claimant, a professional footballer, whose career was effectively ended in his mid-20s after a delay in diagnosing an infection following knee surgery.
+The case involved substantial claims for lost football earnings and loss of congenial employment (following the principles discussed in Appleton v El Safty EWHC 631 (QB) and Collett v Smith EWCA Civ 583).

-acting for the defendant physiotherapist (and former physiotherapist to the Great Britain Olympic Team) in an unusual negligence case, involving complex physiotherapy, orthopaedic, pain medicine and psychiatry evidence.
+Acting for the defendant physiotherapist (and former physiotherapist to the Great Brit-ain Olympic Team) in an unusual negligence case.
+A keen amateur runner and cyclist alleged that he had sustained a chronic groin injury following an apparently uneventful physiotherapy consultation.
+The claim involved complex causation evidence from orthopaedic surgeons, pain management consultants, and psychiatrists.
 The claimant had the benefit of leading counsel and QOCS protection.
 The claim settled for a global sum shortly before the High Court trial.